flytbase/flytsamples/AndroidApps/Shape_test/README.md

 ## Introduction

-Shape Trace is a simple cordova application with ionic framework.
+Shape Trace is a simple Cordova application that uses Ionic framework.
 This application allows you to create shapes on the map for your drone to trace.
-You can create shapes such as square, rectangle or a polygon.
+You can create shapes such as square, rectangle and polygon.
+An on-board script is executed that gives command to the drone to trace the shape created by you.

 ## Installations